 In both EYFS classrooms, they have a dedicated maths provision area and working wall.
 It is set out in an organised and clear way displaying relevant maths equipment.
 Mathematical opportunities are also added to other continuous provision areas e.g. weighing scales in the home corner, measuring cups in the water areas.
 Each half term, provision is enhanced with games, activities books and characters for children to embed essential mathematical knowledge.
-Daily 'Rainbow Challenges' are set to challenge children whilst in continuous provision this might be to recap, embed and inform future skills.
+Weekly challenges are set to challenge children whilst in continuous provision this might be to recap, embed and inform future skills.

-Children are able to access meaningful maths opportunities in the outdoor area which are adapted through children's interests and adult interaction.
-This includes collecting and sorting natural objects, measuring huge areas using non-standard measures such as strides, moving really heavy objects together or playing hunting games for escaped dinosaurs or missing mini-beasts.
+Children are able to access meaningful maths opportunities in the outdoor area on a much larger scale.
+These are adapted through children's interests and adult interaction.
+This includes collecting and sorting natural objects, measuring huge areas using non-standard measures such as strides, moving really heavy objects together or playing hunting games for escaped dinosaurs or missing mini-beasts, large water play to develop mathematical language linked to capacity, shape hunts and much more!
 Outdoor maths should offer DIFFERENT skills and experiences to what indoor learning is.
 They may follow a similar learning intention e.g. repeating patterns with beads and pegs indoors, the outdoor focus might be rubbing leaves to make patterns, creating obstacle courses - e.g. tyre, crate, tyre, crate.